 All employees with the relevant management responsibilities have to complete Operational Resilience training annually.
 Risk management, including security of IT systems, is the responsibility of the Conduct Risk and Customer Committee, which meets on a monthly basis to discuss matters such as current, emerging, and potential risks to members and customers, explicitly including those relating to the protection of client assets, as well as management of financial crime risks.
 Annual testing of the business continuity and disaster recovery plans is carried out.

-Evidence has been provided of the achievement of service standards of 100% over 2021.
-This figure applies to the whole pension book (including individual policies) and there is no reason to suppose that the workplace personal pension plans would diverge in experience from the individual pension policies, since they are treated alike from an administrative perspective.
+Evidence has been provided of the achievement of service standards of 100% over 2022.
 This includes the crediting of new premiums to accounts within the one working day timescale.